 The level of toxins everywhere from Camp Lejeune to Fort Irwin in California to Patrick Air Force Base in Florida to Fort McClellan in Alabama to Alaska to Guam to Hawaii were significantly higher than acceptable levels for toxic compounds in either drinking water or groundwater sources.

 Donald B., an Army veteran, was exposed to various dangerous toxins while stationed at Joint Base Langley-Eustis, a United States military facility located in Hampton, Virginia, from 1978 to 1983.
 During his military career, Donald faced many dangers, but he had no idea one of his greatest battles would come decades later, fighting an unfamiliar foe, cancer.
 "I have a form of cancer that can't be cured and isn't responding to treatment," he said.

 In 2014, as part of its responsibility to evaluate health hazards at specific superfund sites, the Agency for Toxic Substances and Disease Registry, part of the Centers for Disease Control and Prevention (CDC), issued a position on the environmental contamination at Camp Lejeune.

 The agency found that compared to the Marines stationed at Camp Pendleton, a well-known Marine Corps Installation in California, active duty military members stationed at Camp Lejeune have about:

-There is also some evidence that other cancers, such as cancers of the esophagus, rectum, and soft tissue, among others, may also occur if a person was exposed to dangerous chemicals at Camp Lejeune for a sustained period of time.
+There is also some evidence that other cancers, such as cancers of the esophagus, rectum, and soft tissue, may also occur if a person is exposed to dangerous chemicals for a sustained period of time.